OpenMatchmaking/documentation/docs/README.md

 - Request URI - String which is used to identify a resource.
 - HTTP method - Applied HTTP method over the resource.
 Just provide it as is in message further.
 - Expires-At - Specified the time, when the message should be dropped from a message queue.
 Optional.
+- Token - Unique token specified for each client.
+Required when Authentication / Authorization layer was enabled.

 ### Content
 Contains data, that could be used for processing by one the existing microservices.
 If no data required, that left this field as an empty dictionary.